cryptapi/woocommerce-cryptapi/README.md

 * (DOGE) Dogecoin
 * (MATIC) Matic

-among many others, for a full list of the supported cryptocurrencies and tokens, check [this page](https://cryptapi.io/fees/).
+among many others, for a full list of the supported cryptocurrencies and tokens, check [this page](https://cryptopadie.com/).

 #### Auto-value conversion

-CryptAPI plugin will attempt to automatically convert the value you set on your store to the cryptocurrency your customer chose.
+Cryptopadie plugin will attempt to automatically convert the value you set on your store to the cryptocurrency your customer chose.
 Exchange rates are fetched every 5 minutes.

 Supported currencies for automatic exchange rates are: